 This is a growing trend among millennials and in Japan, it is a market worth over $4.59 billion.
 That is billion with a B. The trend also extends to the US market as well with online communities like Glambot, Poshmark, and MUABS, that allow its members to sell or buy unwanted beauty products for a fraction of the retail price.

 - Cost: it is less expensive than new makeup which means you get access to higher brands that would normally be out of your reach.

 - The environment: cosmetic waste is one of the major sources of pollution, unbought and discarded products into landfills which is terrible for the environment.

 Because makeup comes in direct contact with skin the major danger is contracting either bacterial or viral infections which can cause folliculitis, impetigo or fungal infections.
-You can very easily contact conjunctivitis or herpes from contaminated eye and lip products leading incurable diseases or permanent scarring.
+You can very easily contact conjunctivitis or herpes from the contaminated eye and lip products leading to incurable diseases or permanent scarring.
 If you decide to go ahead with buying used makeup here are some tips to ensure that you stay safe.